tariqahmed1912/internship-kloudle/docs/scqa.md

 ### **Code Quality Pipeline**

-I added the following stages in the Jenkins pipeline for performing code linting.
+Add the following stages in the Jenkins pipeline for performing code linting.

 ```bash
 stage ('JSHint Analysis') {